scGetStuff/top/fsjs/react/cv/README.md

 -   make year numeric
 -   form? - there is no server side. just a button that eats the submit?
 -   make the experience section a list to support multiple jobs; this will break my simple input binding approach
--   I hate that the App is re-rendered for each key press. should switch to useRef() or something, not really in scope for this project, probably just move on.
+-   CSS is not right, I mistakenly thought imports would be scoped to the component, old memories from CSS Module work; should just switch to styled components library, because it scopes the way I want